natenichols/constexpr-typeinfo-less/typeinfo-less.md

 Finally, sorting is arbitrary; having it be consistent throughout the software ecosystem is potentially a great enabler of interoperability.

+## But couldn't this be done faster with reflection?

+No; Peter Dimov shares an interesting anecdote.

+I have in Mp11 the algorithm mp_unique, which takes a list of types and removes the duplicates.
+In the course of writing the reflection papers, their authors occasionally took Mp11 code examples and tried to show how they are elegantly implemented using value-based reflection metaprogramming.

+So, you take a vector<info> that contains types, and then you simply apply the existing algorithm std::unique to it, et voila... oh wait.

+std::unique wants a sorted range, and you can't std::sort the info vector, because info objects aren't ordered, even when they refer to types.

 # Acknowledgements

 Thanks to all of the following:

   - Davis Herring for his suggestions on ordering non-type template parameters.
+  - Ville Voutilainen for his critique of examples, and providing a simple way of explaining the motivation
+  - Peter Dimov for a helpful anecdote, now in the FAQ.

 # Appendix A: building `apply_canonicalized`